echonax07/Data_augmentation/readme.md

 DA-3  |One of Spatial Transforms
 DA-4 | Random Elastic deformation
 DA-5 | Scaling, Rotation, Translation
-ALL | Run all the DA1,DA2,DA3,DA4 with the above given distribution
+ALL | Run all the DA1,DA2,DA3,DA4 with the above given probability distribution

 Operations available in Spatial/Non Spatial Transforms are :